First 100 days of the first Trump presidency: Notable non-Cabinet positions

-Trump's 36-year-old son-in-law, Jared Kushner is Trump's Senior Advisor alongside Stephen Miller.
+Trump's 36-year-old son-in-law, Jared Kushner was Trump's Senior Advisor alongside Stephen Miller.
 "In his January interview with the Times of London, Trump said that Kushner would be in charge of brokering peace in the Israeli–Palestinian conflict.
-He is also a "top adviser on relations with Canada, China and Mexico".
+He was also labeled a "top adviser on relations with Canada, China and Mexico".
 On April 3, Kushner accompanied the head of the Joint Chiefs of Staff, General Joseph F. Dunford Jr. and Homeland Security Advisor Thomas P. Bossert to meet with Iraqi Prime Minister Haider al-Abadi "to discuss the fight against the Islamic State and whether the United States would leave troops in Iraq afterward."
-Trump named Kushner as head of the White House Office of American Innovation, (OAI), established on March 29 and mandated to use ideas from the private-sector to overhaul all federal agencies and departments in order to "spur job creation".
+Trump named Kushner as head of the White House Office of American Innovation, established on March 29 and mandated to use ideas from the private sector to overhaul all federal agencies and departments in order to "spur job creation".
 One of the OAI's first priorities is to modernize the technology of departments such as Veterans Affairs.
 In his new position, Kushner will work with Chris Christie, who will chair the newly established "President's Commission on Combating Drug Addiction and the Opioid Crisis" in response to Trump's pledge to combat opioid abuse.

 On January 28, in his eleventh Presidential Memoranda, "Organization of the National Security Council and the Homeland Security Council", White House Chief Strategist, Steve Bannon, was designated as a regular attendee to the National Security Council (NSC)′s Principals Committee, a Cabinet-level senior interagency forum for considering national security issues, in a departure from the previous format in which this role is usually held for generals.
 While at first there was some confusion over meeting attendees, Priebus clarified on January 30, that defense officials could attend the meetings.
 On April 5, the 75th day of Trump's presidency, under guidance from Army Lieutenant General H. R. McMaster, the National Security Advisor (NSC advisor) who replaced Mike Flynn, Trump removed Bannon, who has no security experience, from the National Security Council's principals committee.

 On February 2, Time published an article about Bannon as potentially, the second most powerful man in the world, illustrated with a cover labeling him as the "Great Manipulator".
 After only a fortnight into Trump's presidency, NPR described Bannon as "the power behind the throne" and the "gray eminence behind much of what Trump was prioritizing", rivalling Kushner's and Priebus' roles.
 Mike Pence affirmed in a PBS NewsHour report that only Trump was "in charge".